makersacademy/bowling-challenge/README.md

 ### Usage

-There is no GUI so usage is 100% from the command line.
+There is no GUI so usage is 100% from the console.
+Copy the code into the Chrome DevTools console or use your own preferred method.

 To start a new game:

 ``` game = new Game(); ```